Project-AgML/AgML/README.md

 # AgML
 Currently AgML provides access to publicly available and synthetic agricultural datasets for deep learning model training.
-In the future, we aim to provide a full pipeline for data access, model training, and evaluation.
+In the future, we aim to provide full pipelines for data access, model training, and evaluation.

 ## Downloading publicly available agricultural datasets
 ### Getting started